railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

 	You can then use the virtual charts with no risk of altering the general chart of accounts or future accounting entries.

-	Because they're used only to get different representation of the same entries they're very useful
+	Because they are used only to get different representation of the same entries they are very useful
 	for:

 	* consolidating several companies in real time,